Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery: Experiments

 \subsection{Comparison with the State-of-the-art Methods}

-There are no current solutions that can be directly applied to \newsetting task.
-To provide a comprehensive comparison, we extend methods from highly related fields for the state-of-the-art comparison.
-We first adapt ResTune~\cite{liu2022residual} and FRoST~\cite{Roy2022ClassincrementalNC}, to the \newsetting setting from the most related \incd field.
-In addition, we extend three representative \cil methods, EwC~\cite{kirkpatrick2017overcoming}, LwF~\cite{li2017learning}, and DER~\cite{buzzega2020dark}, to this self-supervised setting, in which two are regularization-based methods and one is rehearsal-based method.
-To ensure a fair comparison, all adapted methods use the model pre-trained by DINO-\vitbsixteen.
-For the extended \cil methods, we employ the same self-training strategy as our \ours method with their original components to prevent forgetting.
-All adapted methods unfreeze only the last transformer block of the feature extractor, except ResTune that unfreezes the last two blocks.
-This is because it is unnecessary to unlock all blocks of the large-scale pre-trained model, as previously observed in ~\cite{Wu2019LargeSI} and ~\cite{Boschini2022TransferWF}.
-Additional implementation details of the adapted methods are provided in the supplementary material.
+For a comprehensive comparison, we adapt methods from closely related fields for state-of-the-art comparison.
+We adjust ResTune~\cite{liu2022residual} and FRoST~\cite{Roy2022ClassincrementalNC} to the multi-step \cincd setting from the closely related \incd field.
+We adapt three representative CIL methods: EwC~\cite{kirkpatrick2017overcoming}, LwF~\cite{li2017learning}, and DER~\cite{buzzega2020dark} to this self-supervised setting.
+Similarly, we adapt the \uil method, CaSSLe~\cite{Fini2021SelfSupervisedMA}, for incremental discovery.
+All adapted methods employ \vitbsixteen with the same DINO-initialization as a feature extractor.
+For the adapted CIL and \uil methods, the same self-training strategy is used as in our \ours method to prevent forgetting.
+All adapted methods unfreeze only the last transformer block of the feature extractor~\cite{Wu2019LargeSI,Boschini2022TransferWF}, except ResTune that unfreezes the last two blocks for model growing.
+More implementation details can be found in the supplementary material.